SuiMachine/LiveSplit.UnderworldAscendant/README.md

 Install
 -------
 Starting with LiveSplit 1.4, you can download and install LiveSplit.UnderworldAscendant automatically from within the Splits Editor with just one click.
-Just type in "Underworld Ascendant" (not submitted yet) and click Activate.
+Just type in "Underworld Ascendant" and click Activate.
 This downloads LiveSplit.UnderworldAscendant to the Components folder.

 If the plugin is not working with this process, download the plugin from the [releases page](https://github.com/SuiMachine/LiveSplit.UnderworldAscendant/releases) and place the LiveSplit.UnderworldAscendant.dll in your Components directory of LiveSplit.